Vicken-Ghoubiguian/CalendarConverterAPIForDateAndTime/README.md

-# MathematicalDateTimeAPI
+# DateTimeAPI

-Mathematical datetime conversion and manipulation Rest API with this features:
+Datetime conversion and manipulation Rest API with this features:

 * timezones,
 * datetime conversion in many calendars in the world (Gregorian, Julian, Chinese, Solar Hijri, Maya, Republican...),